andrykonchin/andrykonchin.github.io/_posts/2019-09-08-ruby-basics-exception-catching-en.markdown

 ### PS

-I am sure there are listed not all the tricks with raising and rescuing exeptions.
-Most of them I've found looking through test cased in [ruby/spec](https://github.com/ruby/spec) project.
-By the way, recommend it as good (but not comprehensive) Ruby specification.
+I am certain that the provided list does not cover all the intricacies associated with raising and rescuing exceptions.
+A significant number of these discoveries were made while exploring test cases within the [ruby/spec](https://github.com/ruby/spec) project.
+By the way, I enthusiastically recommend it as an excellent (though not all-encompassing) source for Ruby specifications.

 ### Links